-The 2013/14 financial year saw further growth in both import and export trade through the Port of Hastings.
+The 2014/15 financial year saw an increase in the number of export ships, but a reduction in both import and export trade volumes through the Port of Hastings.
 The Port's main trade commodities include oil, liquid petroleum gas (LPG) and unleaded petrol (ULP).
 The Port's facilities include the Stony Point jetty and depot, Crib Point liquid berths 1 and 2, Long Island Point liquid berth and BlueScope Steel jetty.